upachler/cogenitor/doc/conversion_rules.md

 ### Media type content mapping <a name='media-type-content-mapping'>

+A Media type content Map is present in these places in OAS:
+* Parameter Object
+* Request Body Object
+* Response Body Object
+* Header Object

+For each of these, OAS defines a 'content' attribute, validated against a `Map[String,Media Type Object]`.

-A response or a request body defined in OpenAPI may define schemata for one or more media types.
+For example, a response or a request body defined in OpenAPI may define schemata for one or more media types.
 Consider the following fragment:

 ```yaml
       responses: